Brehond/outerskies/README.md

 - All sensitive data must be stored in environment variables
 - Regular security audits are performed
 - See SECURITY_AUDIT_REPORT.md for latest audit results
-- Report security issues to security@outerskies.com
+- Report security issues through GitHub Issues

 ## Contributing